PeterSvk1/P4djangoSWfinalBlog/README.md

 Javascript code was tested using [JSHint](https://jshint.com/)
 - HTML checker, CSS, Jscript can be found [here](https://github.com/PeterSvk1/P4djangoSWfinalBlog/blob/main/HTMLcssJS.md)

-Lighthouse testing can be found here for deskop and phones.
+Lighthouse testing can be found [here](https://github.com/PeterSvk1/P4djangoSWfinalBlog/blob/main/lighthouse.md) for deskop and phones.
+I used the most important pages for testing.
+Pages which contain just  one line of text I tested but didnt include screenshot because I get result ALL 90+ score.
+Pagers which I tested show lowest perfomance score of 70  but accessibility is always over 95.
+[LightHouse testing](https://github.com/PeterSvk1/P4djangoSWfinalBlog/blob/main/lighthouse.md)

 - The website has been tested thoroughly on several different browsers.
 1. Google Chrome